roytang/blog/content/posts/2014/08/thirty-six.md

 &nbsp;

-Like thirty-six, life isn&#8217;t perfect either.
-But there&#8217;s still much to be thankful for.
+Like thirty-six, life isn&'t perfect either.
+But there&'s still much to be thankful for.

 I am grateful that I have a roof over my head and am able to eat at least three square meals a day (if I so choose).